Lawsuit seeks to ease adoption of Equal Rights Amendment

 Amendments are added to the U.S. Constitution if they are approved by three-quarters of state legislatures.
 The anticipated approval of the amendment by Virginia would put the ERA over that threshold.

-The lawsuit filed Tuesday in U.S. District Court in Boston argues, in part, that the deadline imposed by Congress was passed separately and not included in the text of the amendment — and therefore not constitutionally binding.
+The lawsuit filed Tuesday in U.S. District Court in Boston argues, in part, that the deadline imposed by Congress was not included in the text of the three-sentence amendment — and therefore not constitutionally binding.
+The original legislation that sent the proposed amendment to states for ratification did refer to a seven year deadline, but supporters of the ERA say all that matters is the language of the amendment itself, which makes no mention of a deadline.

 The group also points to the case of the Constitution’s 27th Amendment, which was written by James Madison in 1789 to bar Congress from voting itself instant pay raises.
 That amendment was not adopted until 203 years later — far longer than the adoption process for the ERA.